EWaterman/EWaterman.github.io/_posts/Ch2/0002-07-01-writing-scenes.md

 - **A Consequence:** An (often bad) event occurs as the result of that choice.

-By including these elements in your scene, you can ensure that each moment naturally follows from the previous one and that the scene ends in a satisfying way.
+By spotting which of these elements occur in your scene, you can ensure that each moment naturally follows from the previous one and that the scene ends in a satisfying way.
 It also ensures that things are constantly changing and your characters are making active decisions that progress your plot.

 Now, you don’t have to go through all the above steps in that order for every scene in your book.
 I know I sure don't.
-In fact, I encourage you NOT to do so, for the sake of keeping your story unpredictable.
+In fact, I encourage you NOT to do so for the sake of keeping your story unpredictable.
 These are simply the elements that are common to most scenes.
 It’s up to you to decide when and where, but most importantly "if", they should be applied to a scene.